 items = list(range(self._dimension))

-return Solution(chromosome=items)
+return Solution(variables=items)

 def to_file(self, filename: str = "instance.bpp"):